 There are three types of talking therapy that can be useful in helping you to cope with your voices: counselling, support groups and cognitive behavioural therapy.

 One-to-one counselling with a professionally trained counsellor can be extremely helpful.
 Sometimes it is easier to talk about strange or bizarre thoughts or experiences with a stranger than it is with your carer or one of your relatives.
-Counselling is available at some GPs practices and at some other health care providers at low cost or no cost.
-You can find out about these services from your GP, the local library, or your local Mind centre.
+Counselling is available from the National Health Service in some areas and at some other health care providers at low cost or no cost.
+You can find out about these services from your family doctor, the local library, or your local Mind or Rethink centre.
 Typically these services are easier to access in cities than in rural areas.

 In some areas support groups for voice hearers are provided by the NHS or by the local branches of organisations like Mind or Rethink.
 They can be an extremely valuable resource for someone who hears voices but bear in mind that there are no national standards for such groups and their membership may vary from week to week meaning that some may be more useful than others.